 The thick, inconsistent shapes that make up these letters are loud and exciting.
 This matches well with the play tackles I receive from my pups as they bounce around the room.

-Here are a few tips for communicating common emotions through typography:
+From personal touches to firm statements, there’s a font to help express almost any emotion.
+Here are a few tips for communicating common emotions through typography.

-These fonts often look handwritten and have rough edges or other imperfections that make them appear more approachable and friendly.
-For example:
+These fonts often look handwritten, including some script fonts, and have rough edges or other imperfections that make them appear more approachable and friendly.
+These fonts express sincerity.

-These fonts are clean, light, and easy to read.
-Their visual appearance is a bit understated to let the words themselves have more of the focus.
-For example:
+These are clean, light, and modern fonts that are easy to read.
+Unlike the more decorative fonts above, their visual appearance is a bit understated to let the words themselves have more of the focus.

 These fonts are a bit…wonky.
-They often have inconsistent thickness, chunky letters, and while they can be handwritten, they look as if they were written by a kid.
-For example:
+They often have inconsistent thickness and chunky letters.
+While they can be handwritten, they look as if they were written by a kid.

 There are also general adjustments to any font, including weight, italics, and capitalization that can change the tone.
-So, next time you’re about to use Calibri because it’s the default font, try to see if another font would say it better and make the difference between “How you doing?” and “How you doing?”.
+So, next time you’re about to use Calibri or Times New Roman because they’re default fonts, try to see if another font would convey more emotion and make the difference between “How you doing?” and “How you doing?”